Kevin Correia: Early life

+Kevin John Correia was born on August 24, 1980, in San Diego, California.
 He attended Grossmont High School in El Cajon, California.

+College career

-He attended Grossmont Junior College and then transferred to Cal Poly, San Luis Obispo in 2000.
-Correia is of Portuguese descent.
+Correia attended Grossmont Junior College and then transferred to Cal Poly, San Luis Obispo in 2000.

 Professional career

+Draft and minor leagues

+Correia was first drafted by the St. Louis Cardinals in the 23rd round (704th overall) of the 2001 MLB draft but chose not to sign.
+He was then drafted by the San Francisco Giants in the fourth round (127th overall) of the 2002 MLB draft and this time chose to sign.

-San Francisco Giants
+San Francisco Giants (2003–2008)

-Correia was drafted by the San Francisco Giants in the fourth round (127th overall) of the 2002 MLB Draft.
-In 2003, Correia became the first player taken in the 2002 MLB Draft to reach the major leagues, when he appeared as a relief pitcher on July 10 against the Colorado Rockies.
+In 2003, Correia became the first player taken in the 2002 MLB draft to reach the major leagues, when he appeared as a relief pitcher on July 10 against the Colorado Rockies.
 He allowed one run in 11/3 innings.
 In 2004, Baseball America named him the organization's sixth-rated prospect.
 Correia split the 2004 and 2005 seasons between the Giants and the minor leagues, making 12 big league starts and 16 relief appearances between the two seasons.

 Going into the 2006 season, Correia competed for the Giants' fifth starter spot with Brad Hennessey and Jamey Wright.
 Although Correia pitched well in spring training, Wright eventually won the spot, and Correia began the season in Triple-A with the Fresno Grizzlies.
 Correia was called up to the Giants in April due to injuries and poor performance by the team's bullpen, and was primarily used in middle relief.

 Correia rejoined the Giants' starting rotation in August 2007.
 After seven starts and (40 innings), he had a 1.80 ERA.
 In 2008, Correia was mostly a starter, but had a 6.05 ERA during the season and became a free agent after the season.

 In parts of six seasons with the Giants, Correia pitched in 46 games, 27 as a starter.
 His record was 14–22 and his ERA was 4.59.